iotauth/iotauth/README.md

 # Quick start with example Auths and entities
 ---
-See "How to run examples" in [README.md under *examples/*](https://github.com/iotauth/iotauth/blob/master/examples/README.md).
+See "How to run examples" in [README.md under *examples/*](https://github.com/iotauth/iotauth/blob/master/examples/README.md) for a fully working example.

 # Contributors
 ---